 b) the total MW of Regulation Up, Regulation Down, and Responsive Reserves from the Entitlement in one hour must not exceed 5 MW.

 (C) Starts.
-Because Buyer must schedule Energy from a Gas –Intermediate Entitlement for every hour, Buyer may not direct any starts of the Entitlement.
+Because Buyer must schedule Energy from a Gas –Intermediate Entitlement for every Settlement Interval, Buyer may not direct any starts of the Entitlement.

 (vi) Default Schedule.
 If Buyer does not submit a timely Day-Ahead or Two-Day Ahead Schedule, as applicable, then the schedule for the applicable Operating Day is deemed to be zero in every hour and may not be changed in an Hour-Ahead Schedule.